DzungALe/Le_KnightsTour_Feb2019/README.md

 *** ***Version 1.0*** ***
 Last date modified: Jun 25, 2019
+##Issues:
+1. Many combinations of points takes too long for recursion

 ## Description:
 1. Prompts user to input a beginning point on a chess board (Using proper notation)